-This is the best Vegan Chocolate Frosting recipe because it’s so rich and creamy.
-It’s a perfect dairy-free frosting for your cakes, cupcakes, and other desserts.
-Vegan frosting recipes are easy to make and so worth it!
-See my easy tips for making this vegan buttercream frosting with coconut oil.
+This is the best vegan chocolate frosting recipe because it’s so rich and creamy.
+It’s a perfect frosting for cakes, cupcakes, and other desserts.
+It’s made with only four ingredients and ready in minutes so it’s the easiest, creamiest frosting ever!

 Your sweet tooth doesn’t have to go away just because you’ve taken on a vegan diet.
 Trust me, mine hasn’t!
 In fact, you can make your favorite chocolate cake recipes even better.
 For example, this dairy-free chocolate frosting is better than anything you can buy in a tub at the store!

 - Using vegan butter creates a rich, buttery flavor for this frosting